dayton-braison/dayton-braison/README.md

 I take pleasure in finding creative solutions to challenging issues and transforming concepts into practical, user-friendly applications.
 My aim is to develop software that not only meets technical requirements but also provides an enjoyable user experience.

+### Featured Projects

+Here is a project that I am currently working on:

+[The Pet Palace](https://daytonbraison.pythonanywhere.com): An e-commerce marketplace to buy pets.
+Built with Django.

 ### Let's Connect